giscafer/laoui-bootstrap/src/bootstrap/modal/docs/readme.md

   * `dismiss` - A method that can be used to dismiss a modal, passing a result.
 The result must be passed in this format: `{$value: myRejectedResult}`

   * `modalInstance` - The modal instance.
-This is the same `$uibModalInstance` injectable found when using `controller`.
+This is the same `$uiModalInstance` injectable found when using `controller`.

   * `resolve` - An object of the modal resolve values.
 See [UI Router resolves](#ui-router-resolves) for details.

 * `controller`
   _(Type: `function|string|array`, Example: `MyModalController`)_ -
   A controller for the modal instance, either a controller name as a string, or an inline controller function, optionally wrapped in array notation for dependency injection.
 Allows the controller-as syntax.
-Has a special `$uibModalInstance` injectable to access the modal instance.
+Has a special `$uiModalInstance` injectable to access the modal instance.

 * `controllerAs`
   _(Type: `string`, Example: `ctrl`)_ -